BlackBlockOfficial/Black-Block-Contract/README.md

 The Collect function gathers the profits obtained from the trade on the liquidity transferred to BlockLiquidity and allocates them as a reserve within the BlockLiquidity contract.
 This reserve is intended to sustain the trading cycle.

+<h2>LOCK LIQUIDITY FUNCTION</h2>

+<strong>What is the function of lockLiquidity?</strong><br>
+This function is designed to assure supporters, especially those who support Black Block, that the transferred liquidity cannot be withdrawn.
+The liquidity transferred to the contract through the lockLiquidity function is in no way withdrawable.
+This function should only be used if you understand how this smart contract works.
+Using this function is equivalent to burning your capital.
+The use of this function does not bring any personal benefit.

 <h2>BlackBlock was created with:</h2>

 OpenZeppelin Contracts (last updated v4.8.0).